abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 67: March 9, 2018

+Today's Progress: Working on the Pomodoro Clock.

+Thoughts: Got the UI laid out and starting working on the Javscript timer.
+I can get it to do a coundown from a future date, but need it to countdown just a set amount of minutes!

+Link to work: <a href="https://codepen.io/abbywilson/pen/KoKoea">Pomodoro Clock</a>

+### Day 66: March 8, 2018

+Today's Progress: Working on Javascript Calculator Project and started Pomodoro Clock.

+Thoughts: More bugs were discovered in the calculator!
+I fixed the worst of these.. then have kind of called it done!
+Started working on the Pomodoro Clock app.

+Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>

 ### Day 65: March 7, 2018

 Today's Progress: Working on Javascript Calculator Project.